Ernyoke/ervin-szilagyi-static-site/src/articles/containers-under-the-hood.md

 drwxr-xr-x   5 root root  360 Oct 15 20:19 dev
 ```

 The Apache http image we are using is based on a Debian base image.
 This means it has a filesystem similar to what we would expect from the Debian Linux distribution.
-It contains all the necessary files and folders which would be expected by the Apache web server to run correctly.
+It contains all the necessary files and folders which would be expected by the Apache webserver to run correctly.

-Also, if we take another look at the output of the `docker pull` command, we can see that a bunch if layers are downloaded.
+Also, if we take another look at the output of the `docker pull` command, we can see that a bunch of layers are downloaded.
 Moreover, some layers are skipped with the message that they already exist on our host machine.
 Container images are made up of layers.
 Layers can be shared between images.
 The reason why a layer was skipped is that I already have downloaded another image (`nginx`) on the host machine which is also based on Debian.
 Docker detected that the images share the same layer and it did not download it twice.
-Layers are used to save space and to speed up build and pulls/pushes.
+Layers are used to save space and to speed up the build and pulls/pushes.

-Layers are created when a images are built.
-Usually we build images using other base images.
-For example, we use `httpd` and we copy our website on it, adding another layer on top of the base image.
-Base images also should come from somewhere, usually they are built from a minimal Linux filesystem.
-As another example, the Alpine Linux resources downloaded and used for `chroot`, could be used as base for a container image.
+Layers are created when images are built.
+Usually, we build images using other base images.
+For example, we use `httpd` and copy our website on it, adding another layer on top of the base image.
+Base images also should come from somewhere, usually, they are built from a minimal Linux filesystem.
+As another example, the Alpine Linux resources downloaded and used for `chroot`, could be used as the base for a container image.

 There are several ways to build images, the most popular would be the Docker approach with the usage of `Dockerfiles`.
 A minimal Dockerfile for using `httpd` as the base image would look like this: